Toward Instance-Optimal State Certification With Incoherent Measurements: Introduction

 \section{Introduction}

-We consider the problem of quantum state certification.
+We consider the problem of \emph{quantum state certification}.
 We are given a description of a mixed state $\sigma \in \co^{d \times d}$ as well as $N$ copies of a state $\rho \in \co^{d \times d}$.
-We are promised that either $\rho = \sigma$, or $\sigma$ is $\eps$-far from $\rho$ in trace norm (or more generally, some divergence or metric), and our goal is to distinguish between these two cases with high probability.
-From a practical point of view, the development of better methods for quantum state certification is motivated by the need to efficiently verify the output of quantum devices.
-From a more theoretical perspective, quantum state certification is a natural problem to study as it is the quantum analog of the well-studied (classical) distribution testing problem of \emph{identity testing} of distributions over $d$ elements.
+We are promised that either $\rho = \sigma$, or $\rho$ is $\eps$-far from $\sigma$ in trace norm, and our goal is to distinguish between these two cases with high probability.
+From a practical perspective, the development of better methods for state certification is motivated by the need to efficiently verify the output of quantum devices.
+From a theoretical perspective, state certification is the natural quantum analogue of the well-studied classical problem of \emph{identity testing}: given a description of a probability distribution $p$ and samples from another distribution $q$, determine with high probability whether $q = p$ or $\norm{q - p}_1 \ge \epsilon$.

-Recently,~\cite{buadescu2019quantum} demonstrated that $O(d / \eps^2)$ copies suffice to solve this problem with high probability.
+It is known that for general $\sigma$, $O(d / \eps^2)$ copies of $\rho$ suffice \cite{buadescu2019quantum}.
 Notably, this is smaller than the $\Theta(d^2 / \eps^2)$ copies needed to learn the state to $\eps$-accuracy in trace norm.
-Additionally, prior work of~\cite{o2015quantum} demonstrated that $\Omega (d / \eps^2)$ copies are necessary to solve this problem with high probability, when $\rho$ is the maximally mixed state.
-Thus, in the worst case over the choice of $\rho$, this settles the copy complexity of the problem.
-However, this work still leaves a number of interesting questions unanswered.
+Prior work of \cite{o2015quantum} also demonstrated that when $\sigma$ is the maximally mixed state, $\Omega(d/\epsilon^2)$ copies are necessary \cite{o2015quantum}.
+While these results settle the copy complexity of this problem for worst-case choices of $\sigma$, they leave a number of interesting questions unanswered: